Ahmad45123/ExtremePAWN/README.md

 	3)Better function list.

-	4)Better syntax highliting for the code.
+	4)Better syntax highlighting for the code.

 Refer to the SAMP forum thread for more info here : [ First version not released yet].